 If you are interested in learning more about this sort of work or would like to support the organizations that are making it happen (either by volunteering or with cash contributions) you can check out:

-All in all it was a great experience that I learned a lot from, even in just one short week.
+All in all, it was a great experience that I learned a lot from, even in just one short week.
 If you have the time and interest, I’d encourage anyone to spend a little time volunteering overseas.
 This is also not one of those Pay Tons of Money to Work for Free deals either–you just pay to cover your food costs, which was only $70 per week.

 More than anything though, you get to work alongside some really amazing, passionate people.
-You’ll work hard, but you’ll have fun doing it, all while doing good things for others.
+You’ll work really hard, but you’ll have fun doing it, all while doing good things for others.

 Read Next: The Ultimate Guide to Volunteering Abroad